ericguitarlicious-lgtm/Guitarlicious-Shopify/PWP-Introduction.md

 ### Steps 0 :

 Enter the product category and discount value.
+You only need to type in column A and column C in `PWP Create New: Input Here`.

 For example, `electric guitar` and `10` for 10% discount for add on products applied to electric guitars.

 *** This is the only step you need to type on the Google Sheet, don't type anything after this to avoid overiding the formulas.
+*** After this step, go to the next tab `PWP Create New: Output (JUST COPY, DO NOT EDIT)`

 ### Step 1 :
 Main product here refer to the main product which offer pwp promotions on other addons products.
 Add 1 tag to link the Main Product (s)